Radha Ravi

-Madras Rajagopalan Radhakrishnan Ravi is an Indian actor and politician who played supporting roles throughout his career.
-He is the son of actor M. R. Radha and the uncle of Vasu Vikram and half-brother of Raadhika.
+Madras Rajagopalan Radhakrishnan Ravi mononymously called as Radha Ravi is an Indian actor and politician who played supporting roles throughout his career.
+He is the son of veteran actor M. R. Radha and the uncle of Vasu Vikram and half-brother of actresses Radhika & Nirosha.
 He is a former chief member of the Tamil Nadu Film Artistes' Association.
 He is known for his roles as antagonists in Tamil films and a he acted in the serial Chellamae.
 He is also known for his controversial criticism of other film personalities.

 He was elected to the Tamil Nadu Legislative Assembly from Saidapet in 2001 as a member of the All India Anna Dravida Munnetra Kazhagam.
-He is one of the current state executive member of Tamil Nadu Bharatiya Janata Party.
+He is one of the current state executive members of Tamil Nadu Bharatiya Janata Party.

 Career

 Radha Ravi was born to the well-known actor M. R. Radha and Dhanalakshmi Ammal.
 He has one brother, M. R. R. Vasu, and three sisters, Rashya, Rani and Rathikala.
 Having started his career as a theatre artiste, he still associates himself with plays.
 He is a man with diverse interests.
 He played the role of Julius Caesar in a Tamil drama when he was in the ninth standard.
 During his New College days, both his friends, Jailani and Rafee helped him to pursue his passion for theatre.
 He performed for V. K. Ramasamy troupe, M. R. R. Vasu troupe, T. K. Chandran troupe and the UAA troupe.
 In 1980, he started his own troupe Nadikavel Theatres.
 His first time before the camera was for a Kannada film Rahasya Rathri (1980), produced by actor Bharathi's father for BNK Pictures in 1976.
 His first Tamil film was Manmadha Leelai (1976), after Kamal Haasan recommended his name to K. Balachander.

 Director Rama Narayanan gave his career a boost, while T. Rajendar was instrumental in casting him as a villain in Uyirullavarai Usha (1983).
 But it was actor S. S. Chandran who made him speak like his father in that film and made the world sit up and take notice.
 He later modified himself into one of the most versatile character-actors the Tamil industry has ever produced.